hbalazs2/InvoiceCollector/README.md

 ﻿# InvoiceCollector
-Also a hobby project.
+It is a hobby project.
 An application that can manage invoices (incomes and expenditures) of a household or a business.

 Work in progress.